 Final question: our side has the deck stacked against against us, and that means that in all likelihood we’re going to have to fight until we die.
 Is this a good way to live a life?

 Well, it’s the only life worth living, right?

 I should be careful here because I live a life of great comfort.
-My part in all this is extremely satisfying, because I am a person who has opinions on the internet for living.
+My part in all this is extremely satisfying, because I am a person who has opinions on the internet for a living.
 So I don’t want to tell other people what will make their lives good or easy.
-But I do think I do think that the socialist vision is a really powerful one, and is one that is very sustaining in difficult times.
+But I do think that the socialist vision is a really powerful one, and is one that is very sustaining in difficult times.

 When you become politically awakened as a leftist, it involved looking at and grappling with all kinds of incredibly depressing things.
 And it means, as you say, losing most of the time.
 But the socialist movement allows you to connect to the legacy of those who came before you and whose work you’re continuing.
 And it allows you to imagine the incredible things that may come to pass in the future.

 There’s that quote, “It is easier to imagine an end to the world than an end to capitalism.”
 Well, socialists have always refused to accept that.
 Socialists imagine the end of capitalism, and commit themselves to bringing it about.